solhire/p3/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-# bully2025.org Website
+# inaperfectworld.shop Website

-This is the official website for bully2025.org.
+This is the official website for inaperfectworld.shop.

 ## Development